JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 ## Adapting the Model via Successive Linearization

+The [`setmodel!`](@ref) method allows online adaptation of a linear plant model.
+Combined with the automatic linearization of [`linearize`](@ref), a successive linearization MPC can be designed with minimal efforts.
+The [`SteadyKalmanFilter`](@ref) does not support [`setmodel!`](@ref), so we need to use the time-varying [`KalmanFilter`](@ref) instead:

 ```@example 1
 kf   = KalmanFilter(linmodel; σQ, σR, nint_u, σQint_u)
 mpc3 = LinMPC(kf; Hc, Mwt, Nwt, Hp=5, Cwt=Inf, optim=daqp)
 mpc3 = setconstraint!(mpc3; umin, umax)
 ```

+Note that the prediction horizon `Hp` is reduced to 5 since the successive local linearization generates predictions that are valid only for a few time steps in the future.
+Predicting too far ahead can lead to instability, especially when the open-loop system is unstable like here.
+We create a function that simulates the plant and the adaptive
+controller:

 ```@example 1
 function test_slmpc(nonlinmodel, mpc, ry, plant; x_0=plant.xop, y_step=0)